JKang025/fast-poker/readme.md

 # Fast-Poker

 ## Overview
-Minimalist poker webapp, built for easy poker sessions with the hassle of real-life poker chips
+Minimalist poker webapp, built for easy poker sessions without the hassle of real-life poker chips

 ## Setup
 Currently not hosted because this project is being updated.